delph-in/pydelphin/docs/guides/ace.rst

 functions and classes for compiling grammars, parsing, transfer, and generation.

-In this tutorial, `delphin.interfaces.ace` is assumed to be imported as `ace`, as in the following:
+In this guide, `delphin.interfaces.ace` is assumed to be imported as `ace`, as in the following:

 >>> from delphin.interfaces import ace